Signs Your Great Dane is Spoiled

 - Preferring to watch other dogs play rather than joining in

 A healthy Great Dane should enjoy 30-60 minutes of daily exercise, split into two sessions.
 When my Great Dane started dragging his feet during our morning walks, I knew something needed to change.
-These large dogs require consistent physical activity to maintain their muscle tone, joint health, and cardiovascular fitness.
+These large dogs require consistent physical activity to maintain muscle tone, joint health, and cardiovascular fitness.

 Health Risks of Insufficient Exercise: